At GLF Luxembourg 2019, make waves on mainstreaming sustainable finance.

 From 28 to 30 November, Luxembourg will host a ground-breaking conference exploring the scope for sustainable finance in a world of new challenges and unprecedented opportunities.
 Hosted by the Global Landscapes Forum (GLF) and the UN Environment Programme Finance Initiative (UNEP FI), the three-day event will explore advances in sustainable finance, asset management industry breakthroughs in sustainable investment and the evolving role of capital markets in a low-carbon future.LEARN MORE

 Over the first two days, the 2nd Regional Roundtable for Europe will be held by UNEP FI, a global partnership between UN Environment and the financial sector.
 The conference will conclude with GLF Luxembourg 2019: the 4th Investment Case on 30 November.
-Both events are co-organised by Luxembourg for Finance and hosted by the Luxembourg Government (Ministry of Finance and Ministry of Sustainable Development and Infrastructure).
+Both events are co-organised by Luxembourg for Finance and hosted by the Luxembourg Government (Ministry of Finance and Ministry of the Environment, Climate and Sustainable Development).

 The events, under the theme of “Breakthroughs in Sustainable Finance”, will delve into the practical implications of key developments such as sustainable insurance, impact-based financing and landscape protection in agribusiness supply chains.
 It will examine initiatives such as the EU Action Plan on Financing Sustainable Growth, Principles for Responsible Banking, innovation in sustainable insurance, emerging approaches to impact-based financing and scaling up financing for landscape protection and restoration across agribusiness supply chains.